 Once implemented, CMMC will further increase enforcement of NIST SP 800-171 with two key requirements, including:

 • At CMMC Level 2, self-attestation of compliance with NIST SP 800-171 will no longer be relied upon.
-Instead, once every three years contractors will need to undergo outside, independent assessments conducted only by accredited C3PAOs (Certified Third Party Assessment Organizations).
+Instead, once every three years contractors will need to undergo outside, independent assessments conducted only by accredited C3PAOs (CMMC Third Party Assessment Organizations).
 Organizations that fail to meet CMMC requirements will be ineligible for future DoD contracts with CMMC clauses.

 • SPRS scores from ongoing annual self-assessments of NIST SP 800-171 compliance will need to be signed off by a company or university executive who will be held accountable for the validity of the score.